Hary Gunarto: Biography

 Hary Gunarto was born in 1954 in Solo, Indonesia.
 He graduated from Gadjah Mada University in 1978 with a bachelor's degree in Physics.
 He completed his master's in electrical engineering in 1984 from University of Wisconsin-Madison, and achieved his doctorate in 1988 from Washington State University.
 He worked in academia, as lecturer at Washington State University, Department of Electrical and Computer Engineering from 1988 to 1989, and as faculty member at Gadjah Mada University in 1989–2007, and then at Ritsumeikan Asia Pacific University, Japan 2007 – 2020.
 At Ritsumeikan APU Univ., he developed computer programming (courses) curriculum for Business and Social Science students (who did and didn't have math background knowledge), where he became a full professor.

-Gunarto was considerable important and instrumental in developing the first nationwide Library automation Systems known as Pusyandi-Net connecting 50 university libraries in Indonesia (1991–1994).
+Gunarto was considerably important in developing the first nationwide Library automation Systems known as Pusyandi-Net connecting 50 university libraries in Indonesia (1991–1994).
 He also went on to become the chair of Research and Development in the Computer Center at Gadjah Mada University in Yogyakarta.
 Gunarto also spent time as head of Electronic and Instrumentation Lab. and also involved on various national and university committee for scientific research, education and community services.
 He was a research affiliate in the ICTP Trieste, Italy, a UNESCO-supported research center dedicated to enhancing research activities for scientists in developing countries.
-With partial support and funding from ICTP, he led summer school program for ASEAN scientists, and organized Asia Pacific Faraday Meeting in 1991.
+With partial support and funding from ICTP, he partly led summer school program for ASEAN scientists, and organized Asia Pacific Faraday Meeting in 1991.

 Gunarto was visiting professor at KFUPM (Saudi Arabia) and also at AKAMIGAS, State-owned oil company training center in Cepu, East Java.
 In 1994, Hary Gunarto was assigned to initiate the development of Master program of computer science department at Gadjah Mada University.
 Later at Ritsumeikan APU Univ., Prof. Gunarto also contributed actively on several committee members and involved in the development of challenging ICT major of undergraduate program in the College of Asia Pacific Studies (Social Studies) at Ritsumeikan Asia Pacific University in 2007.